namanlab/TA-Course-Management-Shiny-HNR/README.md

 # TA-Course-Management-Shiny-HNR

-This Shiny app is designed to provide a platform for managing student attendance, claims, and analytics for courses, specificlaly designed for TAs at NUS.
+This Shiny app is designed to provide a platform for managing student attendance, claims, and analytics for courses, specifically designed for TAs at NUS.
 It allows easy tracking of student data, attendance records, and claims information.

 ## Project Structure